c-sanders/ScaleAndSetSize/README.md

 	main()

 As can be seen from this source code, the Plugin itself is rather simple.
 It is composed of a single function called "displayMessage" which is registered with
-GIMP by the imported GIMP function which is called "register".
+GIMP by way of a function which is called "register".
+The "register" function itself is imported from GIMP by way of the;

+	from * import *

+statement towards the top of the source code file.

-Assume this Plugin is stored in a file called;
+Let's assume that this Plugin is stored in a file called;

 > /home/foo/.gimp-2.8/plug-ins/HelloGIMP.py

-To try and directly invoke from within GIMP, one of the three Python functions which was mentioned above, start up GIMP and then click;
+In order to try and directly invoke this Plugin's register function from within GIMP, first start up GIMP and then click;

   Filters > Python-Fu > Console